 The character of Captain Mar-Vell is going to be in this upcoming movie; he’s being played by Jude Law.
 So one common theory is that Mar-Vell will give Carol Danvers his suit upon dying and passing the Captain Marvel name onto her.
 Then, she’ll upgrade the colors.

 Another theory is that Carol will just get a standard Kree suit at some point after gaining her powers and allying herself with the Kree.
-A third, way crazier theory is that Carol will wear this green suit modeled off of Mar-Vell’s original suit for a while, only to change the colors in Avengers 4 as a tribute to Steve Rogers, who dies while fighting Thanos.
+Either way, Carol can wear this suit for a bit before upgrading to a traditional red one.

-Next: There’s precedent for this kind of thing happening in the Marvel movies.
+Next: There’s presdence for this kind of thing happening in the Marvel movies.

 6. Marvel superheroes often wear more primitive suits before getting their real one